 - Anything else that would establish the type of torture the alien is likely to face if returned home.

 Note that past torture is just one factor the judge will consider.
 It does not automatically qualify an immigrant for CAT protection.
-The alien must show that he / she is more likely than not to be tortured in the future if returned home.
+The alien must show that he or she is more likely than not to be tortured in the future if returned home.

 CAT protection is subject to periodic review by an immigration judge.
 It can be terminated if: